 So a minimalist is free.
 They exercise their ability and right to chose not to spend their time, money, energy, and sanity on items that don’t contribute any sort of growth to their life.
 That’s what kind of woman I want to become and that is my number one reason for wanting to change the way that I live.

 When I was on a long-term vacation, I would go to this cute little store and spend more than $50 at a time on hairclips that I could literally make for a fraction of the price.
 I felt like I needed those clips.
 When people saw me with those clips, somehow they’d know that I am an amazing person and they’d want to get to know me better.
 And you know what?
-The hairclips that I can even find, sit dormant in a cup in my bathroom.
+The hairclips that I am even able to find, sit dormant in a cup in my bathroom.
 Hundreds of dollars, just sitting as a display on my counter.

 I’d even take photos of clips and earrings that I couldn’t afford (because I already spent all of my money) and plan to create them.
 I seriously felt like I couldn’t live my life without these items and it’s so sad.
 Even now, I’m attached to THINGS, and the amount of things that I am attached to is just plain depressing.